 The Chevrolet is another car that fit the Pony car class and was actually introduced as a competitor to the Ford Mustang.
 Chevy released the Camaro in 1967, just three years after the Mustang.
-The Camaro ran from its inception until 2002, when Chevy ended production of the classic car.
-Due to popular demand, the Camaro returned for the 2009 model year and to this day competes with the Mustang for a spot in American's garages.
+The Camaro ran from its inception until 2002 (when Chevy ended production of this classic car).
+Due to popular demand, the Camaro returned for the 2009 model year and to this day competes with the Mustang for a spot in American garages.

 4. Chevy Chevelle

 The fourth car on our list is another product of GM and Chevrolet and a cousin to the Camaro.
 The Chevelle was produced from 1964 to 1978.
 The calling card of the Chevelle model is that the lineup included diverse body styles, including coupes, convertibles, sedans, and even station wagons.
 While all models of Chevelle were big, powerful cars, the true muscle came from the SS, or Super Sport.
 The Chevelle SS was designed to enter the muscle car battle of the late 60s and compete with the Ford Mustang, among other models.
 The Chevelle definitely wasn't just a clone, though, and was geared towards the more upscale automobile market.
 The Malibu version in particular was as luxurious as it was sporty with comfort and entertainment features that set it apart from other muscle cars.